Ten Things To Know About Zebra Mussels:

 6. How do they travel from place to place?

 When zebra mussels are larvae, less than 3 weeks old, they float in the water and move with the current.
 After three weeks, they settle down in the river or lake to find a good hard surface upon which to attach.
 Generally, they will never move again, unless, of course, this good hard surface is a boat that moves them or they get knocked off.
 Humans and their boats are really the only way zebra mussels can move upstream, or across land.
-Help prevent their use of boats...
+Help prevent the spread of zebra mussels by cleaning your boat.

 7. Are they harmful to humans?